-Business owners should constantly be looking for technology to make their business and employees more productive.
-While computers and smart phones come with a calendar, it might not be the best option for you or your business.
+Business owners should constantly be looking for technology to improve the productivity of their employees and their business.
+While computers and smartphones come with a calendar, it might not be the best option for you or your business.
 Thankfully, there isn't a shortage of other options.

 Asana is more than a shared calendar app.
 While it has calendar features, it also makes it easy to manage team projects and tasks.
 The Timeline feature shows every piece of a project, how it all fits together and helps you track changes.
 Asana has a mobile app and has more than 100 integrations.